 Due to Covid 19 we have all become much more familiar with our immediate locality.
 This can help us to see things in a new light by noticing what we may have overlooked before.

-‘Know Your 5K’ is a new initiative from the Heritage Council and National Museum of Ireland which provides an opportunity to share discoveries about our hidden heritage.
+‘Know Your 5K’ is an initiative from the Heritage Council and National Museum of Ireland which provides an opportunity to share discoveries about our hidden heritage.
 The project helps the public to use a wealth of online resources to find out more about the story of their locality.

 In ‘KnowYour5k’ we are looking for any aspect of heritage that interests you, and that is associated with where you are.
 Tell us about your local historic graveyard, or the history of an old limekiln in your locality.
 You might have photographs or letters from long ago about a time or place, or you might know a folk tale behind a particular bridge or fairy tree.
 Was the old dilapidated ballroom once the scene of romance?
 Was a field once the venue for hurling or football matches against the local rivals?
 Do the ruins of an old cottage at the end of the lane have a story to tell?’